Humpback whale: Characteristics

 Unique among large whales, humpbacks have bumps or tubercles on the head and front edge of the flippers; the tail fluke has a jagged trailing edge.
-The tubercles on the head are 5–10 cm thick at the base and poke up to 6.5 cm.
+The tubercles on the head are 5–10 cm thick at the base and protrude up to 6.5 cm.
 They are mostly hollow in the center, often containing at least one fragile hair that erupts 1–3 cm from the skin and is 0.1 mm thick.
-The tubercles develop early in the womb and may have a sensory function as they are rich in nerves.
+The tubercles develop early in gestation and may have a sensory function, as they are rich in nerves.
+Sensory nerve cells in the skin are adapted to withstand the high water pressure of diving.